Critter Science

 8.)
 Ocelots make a loud “yowl” sound that signals desire to mate.

 9.)
-Females have one litter every other year.
-Pregnancy lasts 85 days and results in 2 to 3 kittens.
+Females have 1 litter every other year.
+Females undergo up to a 85 day gestation (pregnancy) and results in up to 3 kittens.

 10.)
 Kittens are born blind and with dark fur.
 They become independent within a year.